psychemedia/island-storynotes/piedPiperNewtown/newtown_additional.md

 And Strains beyond a vulgar Bagpipe's sound,
 Gathered the dancing Country wide around;
 When hither as he drew the tripping Rear
-(Dreadful to think and difficult to swear !)
+(Dreadful to think and difficult to swear!)
 The gaping Mountain yawn'd from side to side,
 A hideous Cavern, darksome, deep, and wide;
 In skipt th' exulting Demon, piping loud,